NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Hunter's Bane.md

 **Activate** `pf2:0` (concentrate)

-**Trigger** A [[Conditions/Hidden|Hidden]] or [[Conditions/Undetected|Undetected]] enemy hits you with an attack
+**Trigger** A [[Hidden|Hidden]] or [[Undetected|Undetected]] enemy hits you with an attack

 **Requirements** You are trained in Survival

 * * *

 This talisman is a ring of dried, interwoven pieces of straw.
 When you activate the _hunter's bane_, you sense the exact location of the attacker.
-It becomes [[Conditions/Observed|Observed]] by you if it was hidden from you or becomes hidden from you if it was undetected.
+It becomes [[Observed|Observed]] by you if it was hidden from you or becomes hidden from you if it was undetected.
 If the attacker is behind lead, the _hunter's bane_ has no effect.

 *Source: Pathfinder Player Core 2*
 *ORC*